 NP uses TikTok to dispel Covid-19 myths

-Since mid-2020, Boston nurse practitioner Christina Kim has been posting strong refutations of Covid misinformation on TikTok, as reported in a good Wired piece in September.
-Kim’s video style is comic, hyper-articulate, and at times brutal.
-Her TikTok feed presents an image of a practicing nurse as a fiercely intelligent, authoritative, and compelling public health advocate.
+Since mid-2020, US nurse practitioner Christina has been posting strong refutations of Covid misinformation on TikTok, as reported in a good Wired piece in September.
+Christina’s video style is comic, hyper-articulate, and at times brutal.
+Her TikTok account presents an image of a practicing nurse as a fiercely intelligent, authoritative, and compelling public health advocate.